AguaClara/aide/reports/summer_june.md

 You can then click on the blue buttons and the dropdown menu to navigate throughout the GUI.

-If you go to Designs > Load Design, you're then brought to the user inputs page, where you can give values to the
+If you go to Designs > Load Design, you're then brought to the user inputs page, where you can give parameters that are necessary for generating the design that you selected.
+> In `template.html`, there are

 ### Progress
 #### File reorganization
 We started out by restructuring the files in the top-most directory to contain the following:
-1. `aide_gui.py` and `helper.py`, code to run the Fusion 360 add-in.
+1. `aide_gui.py` and `helper.py` have the code to run the Fusion 360 add-in.
-2. `data/` containing the files necessary for displaying the GUI:
+2. `data/` contains the files necessary for displaying the GUI:
     1. `display.html` shows the current page in the GUI when it's being used.
     2. `structure.yaml` gives a "sitemap" of all the pages in the GUI and what data they show.
     3. `templates/` contains the default HTML templates which are combined with the data in `structure.yaml` to display specific pages.
         - `base.html` contains Javascript script that sends button presses in `display.html` to `aide_gui.py`.
     4. `images/` contains pictures that are displayed in the palette.
-3. A `dependencies` folders containing the Python packages for displaying the GUI and processing user inputs:
+3. `dependencies/` contains the Python packages for displaying the GUI and processing user inputs:
     - `jinja2`, `markupsafe`, `urllib3`, `yaml`

 #### Added functionality
 We now have the ability to output a YAML (`params.yaml` in the top level directory) containing the user's inputs for a given design.
-> To do this, we added another function in `base.html`'s JavaScript that collects inputs within a HTML `<form>` object in `template.html`.
 This is the YAML that will be passed on to the design team to do the calculations.
+> To do this, we added the `formToDict` function in `base.html`'s JavaScript that collects inputs within a HTML `<form>` object in `template.html`.

 ## AIDE TEMPLATE